We’ve compiled the most common fees associated with forming an LLC in Texas.

 An Employer Identification Number, or EIN, is crucial for any LLC planning to hire employees or open a business bank account.
 Issued for free by the IRS, this federal identifier is akin to a Social Security number for your business, essential for all your tax and financial dealings.

-A DBA name allows your LLC to operate under a name other than its legal registered name.
+A Texas DBA name allows your LLC to operate under a name other than its legal registered name.
 This option, which carries a $25 per county filing fee, is particularly useful for branding purposes and must be renewed every 10 years.
 It’s an optional step that provides flexibility for your business’s public identity.

-For LLCs originally formed outside of Texas but looking to operate within the state, registering as a foreign LLC is required.
+For LLCs originally formed outside of Texas but looking to operate within the state, registering as a Texas foreign LLC is required.
 This process involves a $750 filing fee and ensures your business is recognized and able to legally conduct business across Texas state lines.

 Although Texas does not require a traditional annual report, all LLCs must file the Texas Franchise Tax Report annually by May 15th.
 This report is crucial for maintaining compliance with state tax obligations, and while there is no specific filing fee, your LLC may need to pay franchise taxes based on its earnings.